gabrielgasparini/references-api/docs/authentication.md

 Each landing page has its unique authentication key.
 Your authentication key is available in the top bar of your landing page's administrative panel.

-All requests for our solution follow the same URL prefix: `https://api.lpquevende.com.br/ {slug-landingpage}`
+All requests for our solution follow the same URL prefix: `https://api.lpquevende.com.br/{slug-landingpage}`

 ** {slug-landingpage} **: is the name of the store used for reference in our API, it is the same prefix used for the landingpage domain.